xmondo/terraform_libvirt_vms/README.md

 ## network_config.cfg

-The default is configured to the host OS ethernet naming convention and uses dhcp4.
+The default configuration uses the guest OS ethernet naming convention and is set to dhcp4.